Pros and Cons of Living in Sri Lanka

 What do expats find most challenging?

 "Expats in Sri Lanka often find the local culture to be quite different from what they are used to.
 Many find the language barrier to be a challenge, as English is not widely spoken outside of the major cities.
 Additionally, the local customs and etiquette can be difficult to navigate, as Sri Lanka has a very distinct culture and set of social norms.
 Expats may also find the climate to be difficult to adjust to, as Sri Lanka is a tropical country with high temperatures and humidity.
-Finally, the cost of living in Sri Lanka can be higher than what expats are used to, making it difficult to budget and plan for their stay," said one expat in Sri Lanka.
+Finally, the cost of living in Sri Lanka can be higher than what expats are used to, making it difficult to budget and plan for their stay," remarked one in Sri Lanka.

 About the Author